ibm-cloud-docs/power-iaas/full-linux-sub.md

 To select the OS images, click **Boot image** > **Operating system** on the Create virtual server instance page.
-To use your own license and supply your own subscription, select the images under **Client supplied subscription**.
+To use your own license and supply your own subscription, select the images under Client supplied subscription.
 Select the OS images based on the following subscription types:

 - To use the full Linux subscription, select the OS image with the file name that starts with `RHEL` or `SLES`.
 - To use your own license and supply your own subscription, select the OS image that is suffixed with `-BYOL`.